Eduard Basurin: Political career

+Basurin has been accused of repeatedly attempting to obstruct the OSCE mission in Donbas.

 During the 2022 Russian invasion of Ukraine, Basurin called for using chemical weapons against the defenders of Mariupol.
 On 16 April, Ukraine's military intelligence reported that Basurin had been detained by Russia in connection to revealing chemical weapons use.
-However, these allegations were not substantiated, and Basurin continued in his duties, prodding Ukrainian troops in SIeverodonetsk to surrender on June 13 in an official capacity as DPR military spokesman.
+However, these allegations were not substantiated, and Basurin continued in his duties, prodding Ukrainian troops in Sievierodonetsk to surrender on 13 June, in his official capacity as DPR military spokesman.